nov314k/atlas-v01/README.md

 3. Specify personal schedulling preferences
 4. Run Atlas to produce a daily todo task list.

 As tasks are done during the day, they can be marked as done, or for further reschedulling.
+This information can be used for evaluating one's performance by Atlas.

+This is schamatically shown in the diagram below.

 ![docs/images/flowchart.png](docs/images/flowchart.png)

+# Who is it intended for?

+Atlas is best suited for one's own personal use, rather than for large and complex projects.

-# Development Status and Limitations
+# Development status

 Atlas is in very early stages of development, and a lot of new features are in the works.

-Atlas is best suited for one's own personal use, rather than for large and complex projects.

-# Further Reading
+# Further reading

 If you like what you have read so far, here are some more detailed articles that explain Atlas in more detail: